s2phoenix/MockService/README.md

+# Mock Service Project

-This project is mock service.
+This project is a mock service created using **Node.js** that returns JSON responses directly.

-Created by using nodeJs and return json response directly.
+---

-Current Feature.
+## Current Features

-1. mock json and use directory as url.
+1. Mock JSON responses using directory structure as URL.
-2. down service and specific error message.
+2. Simulate service downtime and return specific error messages.

+---

-TO BE CONTINUED . . . .
+## TO BE CONTINUED...